ikikaidesu/exepert/README.md

 - Assigns a rating to each executable
 - Identifies the main game executable
 - Filters out non-game processes (service files, launchers, etc.)
+- in this version it works only for steam

 🛠️ Installation
 - open cmd
 - git clone https://github.com/ikikaidesu/exepert.git